No products in the cart.

 physical therapist in chair with left leg extended for rehab exercise

-This is an advanced leg exercise for stroke patients.
-It requires significant mobility in your leg to get started.
-If you can’t do this movement yet, don’t be discouraged.
-You’ll get there in time.
+This is a more advanced leg exercise for stroke patients and it requires significant mobility in your leg.
+If you can’t do this movement at first, don’t be discouraged.
+Even attempting part of the motion can be beneficial and is a great place to start.

 Want 25 pages of stroke recovery exercises in a PDF?
 Click here to download our free Stroke Rehab Exercise ebook now (link opens a pop up for uninterrupted reading)